Reviews You Can Rely On

 Should You Buy the Rail 9.7?

 The Rail 9.7 is a fun, well-rounded electric mountain bike that has a lot going for it.
 This longer travel 29er has a powerful Bosch motor and a 625Wh battery capacity that gives it an impressive distance range.
 Its power output is strong, with 4 output levels to suit your needs and terrain.
-It rallies uphill with ease, and prefers a powerful point-and-shoot approach.
+It rallies uphill with ease and prefers a powerful point-and-shoot approach.
 It's also a confident and planted descender with all the modern geometry touches and flip-chip adjustable geometry to match your preferences.
-We found its display and controls to be a bit quirky and there was a disconcerting rattle coming from the battery or motor while riding over the chatter.
+We found its display and controls to be a bit quirky, and there was a disconcerting rattle coming from the battery or motor while riding over the chatter.
 That said, the Rail was a blast to ride, and we feel it's a sleek-looking and versatile ride that is worthy of consideration.

 With the rail, you get a nice carbon frame with modern geometry and solid all-around performance.
 However, it is outfitted with a bunch of budget-oriented components that don't do this bike any favors or enhance its performance.
 If you have a little wiggle room in your budget, we'd suggest checking out the next model up in their line that comes with more tuneable suspension.
-Otherwise, the Rail 7 has an aluminum frame and almost identical spec to the model we tested but costs significantly less.
+Otherwise, the Rail 7 has an aluminum frame and almost identical specs to the model we tested but costs significantly less.

 What Other Electric Mountain Bike Should You Consider?

 Looking for something a bit more versatile?
 The Specialized Turbo Levo Comp Alloy is our highest-rated model with a powerful motor, impressive range, and killer all-around performance, plus it has an incredibly adjustable geometry that lets you set it up however you want.
 If you're looking for the biggest range, then Canyon Spectral:ON CF 8 and its 900Wh battery should be on your shortlist.
 Not only does this bike cost less, but it comes with a nicer build, has a well-rounded performance, and the longest range of all the models we tested.
-If your budget is tighter, we prefer the Commencal Meta Power TR Ride which will save you a couple of thousand and offers a similar overall performance to the Rail with similar downhill performance and better e-bike controls.
+If your budget is tighter, we prefer the Commencal Meta Power TR Ride, which will save you a couple of thousand dollars and offers a similar overall performance to the Rail with similar downhill performance and better e-bike controls.

 Jeremy Benson, Joshua Hutchens, Chris McNamara